katzwebservices/Wunderground/readme.txt

 == Upgrade Notice ==

+= Version 2.0 is a major update! =

+If you are upgrading the plugin, your forecast will look different.
+Version 2.x made lots of changes as to how the forecast is displayed.
+If you want to go back after upgrading, you can [download the previous version here](https://downloads.wordpress.org/plugin/wunderground.1.2.5.1.zip).

+= 2.0.9 on October 22 =
+* Added: Caching of forecast output HTML.
+This makes the plugin use fewer server resources when displaying the forecast.
 * Fixed: Widget forecasts use the correct date formatting (set by `wunderground_get_date_format()`)
 * Modified: Locally storing font, which fixes issues with older IE versions causing site load time issues
 * Added: Hebrew translation - thanks, [@nirbentzy](https://www.transifex.com/accounts/profile/nirbentzy/)!

 = 2.0.8 on October 7 =
 * Fixed: PHP warning [reported here](https://wordpress.org/support/topic/error-with-new-version-1)
 * Fixed: Date wasn't respecting current timezone ([as reported here](https://github.com/katzwebservices/Wunderground/issues/9))